 • High-Quality Service: Providers must be able to tailor their services to meet your organization’s needs, using industry-specific terminology.
 Look for certifications such as International Standards Organization (ISO) and Canadian Language Industry Association (CLIA) to ensure consistent quality.

-• Community Focused: Providers should be recognized and trusted within the Deaf community.
+• Community-Focused: Providers should be recognized and trusted within the Deaf community.
 Consider consulting with your Deaf employees or customers before selecting a service provider.

 Training HR staff and employees on using VRI effectively